US scrambles to stop Internet users re-creating dead pilots’ voices

 The scramble to protect dead pilots' voices is, at its core, a preview of a much larger reckoning.
 As generative AI makes resurrection of the deceased increasingly trivial, society will be forced to answer questions that law, ethics, and technology are only beginning to ask together: Who owns a voice after death — and who has the right to silence it?

-What is US scrambles to stop Internet users re-creating dead pilots’ voices and why does it matter?
+What is US scrambles to stop Internet users re-creating dead pilots’ voices?

-Where can I find the latest updates on US scrambles to stop Internet users re-creating dead pilots’ voices?
+Where can I find more about US scrambles to stop Internet users re-creating dead pilots’ voices?

 💬